 Hibernian were visitors to Hampden Park on Saturday 1 December.
 Queen's Park's heavy defeat at Celtic Park a week earlier had an adverse effect on the attendance.
 Hibernian took the early initiative but it was Queen's Park who took the lead when Dyke Berry met a corner kick and fired a shot in off the post.
 That was as good as it got for Queen's.
 The score was still 1-0 at the interval but the Edinburgh side scored four unanswered second half goals to record a convincing 4-1 victory.
 The Hibs' scorers were Michael Murray, Allan Martin or Murray, William Smith and Alex Howie.
 It was humiliating defeat for the Spiders.

 After the defeat at Parkhead in the Scottish Cup, Queen's Park had the opportunity to make amends when Celtic visited Hampden Park for a friendly match on Saturday 8 December.
+Surprisingly, this was the first ever official friendly fixture between the clubs.
 An enthusiastic crowd of around 7,000 saw Queen's play with a level of dash and determination not previously seen that season.
 To the surprise of the spectators, Queen's Park completely outplayed their opponents.
 The Spiders scored the only goal of the opening half when a Gillespie free kick near goal gave Willie Lambie an opening and the little winger made no mistake.
 Tommy Waddell, who was in brilliant form, made the score 2-0 in 78 minutes and added a third with a great effort soon afterwards.
 A few minutes from time, with the light fading badly, David Stewart made the final score 4-0.
 Even though Celtic were without Dan Doyle, Sandy McMahon and Willie Maley, this was a great performance by Queen's Park.
+Willie Gulliland returned to the Spiders' side after a period of unavailability due to work pressures and turned in a brilliant display.

 On the following Saturday, Rangers were visitors to Hampden Park.
 Queen's were without Hugh Smith, Bob McFarlane and Willie Gulliland - three players who played a leading role in the defeat of Celtic.
 Rangers were also understrength.
 Queen's Park took the lead in 12 minutes when Tommy Waddell fired home a low shot.
 Queen's Park were then awarded a penalty kick but Willie Lambie shot the ball over the bar.
+The penalty award was very soft and there was a feeling that Lambie had missed deliberately.
 In 48 minutes, Tommy Waddell made the score 2-0 from close range.
 Shortly afterwards, Rangers scored twice in quick succession to draw the sides level.
 Queen's Park's Stark had been injured early in the match and had been limping badly ever since.
 Immediately after the Rangers equaliser, John Gillespie was carried off injured, leaving Queen's more or less reduced to nine men.
 The Spiders more than held their own for a spell but, against the run of play, David Boyd headed Rangers into the lead.
 The same player then struck again to give the Light Blues a 4-2 victory.

 On Saturday 22 December, Queen's Park welcomed Ayr Parkhouse to Hampden Park.
-A smallish crowd saw Queen's sweep into a three-goal lead, despite playing against a strong wind.
+A small crowd, huddled together against the extreme cold in a couple of more sheltered corners of the ground, saw Queen's sweep into a three-goal lead, despite playing against a strong wind.
 The scorers were Willie Stewart, Alan Fraser and David Stewart.
 Ayr Parkhouse pulled back two goals through Tait and Wallace but David Stewart then scored twice more to give the Spiders a 5-2 lead, before French scored again for the visitors to make the score 5-3 at half-time.
 With the advantage of the wind, Queen's Park scored three unanswered second half goals, through David Stewart, Alan Fraser and Tommy Waddell to extend the winning margin to 8-3.

 Two days after Christmas, Queen's Park enjoyed another 8-3 victory.
 On this occasion, their opponents were Leith Athletic.
 The match was played in stormy conditions and the Hampden pitch was in a sorry state.
 Goals from either Andy or Willie Stewart gave Queen's a two nil lead at the interval.
 Only poor shooting and brilliant goalkeeping prevented the advantage being greater.
 The second half scorers are unclear.
 Willie Lambie scored twice to make the score 4-0.
 Willie Stewart and Bob McColl both then scored for Queen's and the final two goals may have been scored by Willie Lambie.
 John Paterson (2) and Robert Boyd replied for the Edinburgh side.